What tax do I pay in retirement?

 You can earn a decent amount of money - from your salary or pension - before you pay any tax.

-Individuals have an annual personal allowance, which is an amount of income they can keep tax free.
+Most people have an annual personal allowance, which is an amount of income they can keep tax free.

 However, there are still valuable tax breaks for older people.
 This guide explains what they are.

-National Insurance in retirement
+Do I pay National Insurance in retirement?

 If you continue working after state pension age, to stop National Insurance being deducted you'll need to prove your age to your employer, either by producing a birth certificate or passport.

-Exceptionally, if you are unable to provide these documents, write to: HM Revenue and Customs, National Insurance Contributions Office, Contributor Caseworker, Longbenton, Newcastle upon Tyne, NE98 1ZZ.
+If you are unable to provide these documents, write to: HM Revenue and Customs, National Insurance Contributions Office, Contributor Caseworker, Longbenton, Newcastle upon Tyne, NE98 1ZZ.

 This applies to the end of the tax year in which you reach state pension age, so you may need to carry on paying NICs for some months after your birthday.

-Get a head start on your 2017-18 tax return with the Which? tax calculator.
+- Get a head start on your 2020-21 tax return with the Which? tax calculator.
 Tot up your tax bill, get tips on where to save and submit your return direct to HMRC with Which?.